 👉 Get started with this capacity planning template.

-After you copy this template, you can utilize this free capacity planning template for your team’s capacity and resource planning needs.
-In this template, you can add your projects and available capacity (human resources) to see if you have enough human resources to staff your projects.
+After you copy this template, you can use this free capacity planning template for your team’s capacity and resource planning needs.
+Add your projects and available capacity to see if you have enough resources to staff your projects.

 How to create a capacity plan with Coda's capacity planning template